linode/docs/docs/products/platform/get-started/guides/send-email/index.md

 - **Links to public business information**: Links to public information about your organization or application.
 This could be a website, GitHub repository, social media profile, or another type of link.

-Our Support team reviews each request and will respond back with their decision or any additional information they may need.
+Our Support team reviews each request and will respond back with their decision or ask for additional information to help process this request.

 ## Best Practices to Follow When Sending Email